julian-garcia/inclusion-nudges/content/blog/intersectionality-kpis.md

 authors: Lisa Kepinski & Tinna C. Nielsen
 ---

-**This question comes from Misel Ahom, who is the recently appointed Global Director of Diversity & Inclusion in Beiersdorf, a consumer products multinational.
+**This question comes from Misel Ahom, who is the Global Director of Diversity & Inclusion in Beiersdorf, a consumer products multinational.
 Lisa and Tinna are working with Misel and her colleagues on applying Inclusion Nudges within their D&I strategic framework to support inclusive behaviours and processes.**
 ***
 ![](/images/uploads/question-mark-in-speech-bubble.svg)